Quantcast

 Ferrer's final performances include The Sun and the Moon (1987), American Playhouse ("Strange Interlude" with Kenneth Branagh), Mother's Day (1989), Matlock, Hired to Kill (1990), Old Explorers (1990) and The Perfect Tribute.

-He was cast in a Broadway play Conversations with My Father (1991) but had to leave it due to ill health.
+He was cast in a Broadway play Conversations with My Father (1991) but withdrew due to poor health.

 Legacy